 Axial precession makes seasonal contrasts more extreme in one hemisphere and less extreme in the other.
 Currently perihelion occurs during winter in the Northern Hemisphere and in summer in the Southern Hemisphere.
 This makes Southern Hemisphere summers hotter and moderates Northern Hemisphere seasonal variations.
 But in about 13,000 years, axial precession will cause these conditions to flip, with the Northern Hemisphere seeing more extremes in solar radiation and the Southern Hemisphere experiencing more moderate seasonal variations.

 There’s also apsidal precession.
-Not only does Earth’s axis wobble, but Earth’s entire orbital ellipse also wobbles irregularly, primarily due to its interactions with Jupiter and Saturn.
+Not only does Earth wobble on its rotational axis, but Earth’s entire orbital ellipse – that is, the oval-shaped path Earth follows in its orbit around the Sun — also wobbles irregularly, primarily due to its interactions with Jupiter and Saturn.
 The cycle of apsidal precession spans about 112,000 years.
-Apsidal precession changes the orientation of Earth’s orbit relative to the elliptical plane.
+Apsidal precession changes the orientation of Earth’s orbit relative to the ecliptic plane.

 The combined effects of axial and apsidal precession result in an overall precession cycle spanning about 23,000 years on average.